 an entire documentary to it and the Smithsonian Institution

 chose it for its Permanent Collection.

-At a seminar a political consultant said: “People love the Bodyguards ad, but often miss its real significance.
-Most consultants would have taken those facts and done a clichéd negative ad with an evil-sounding voice-over and ominous music.
-Joe revolutionized negative ads by creating those remarkable images and devastating humor, all without a single spoken word.
-That’s what makes it unique and why it’s had such a lasting impact on political advertising.”
+At a seminar a political consultant said: ?People love the Bodyguards ad,?but often miss its real significance.
+Most consultants would have taken?those facts and done a clich?d negative ad with an evil-sounding voice-over?and ominous music.
+Joe revolutionized negative ads by creating those?remarkable images and devastating humor, all without a single spoken word.?That?s what makes it unique and why it?s had such a lasting impact on?political advertising.?